 - Bonus Tip:

 If you’re looking for specific gear or brand names because you love it so much (which, the Critterz do in some cases), get on the email lists for sales information: Columbia, Marmot, Duluth Trading, Cabela’s, etc. These sales can save significant percentages of the purchase price.
 For example, we got 25% off a recent Cabela’s sale for duffle bags that we love to use.
 Momma Critter loves the pants from Duluth Trading (They have actual pockets!) and the coupons are amazing.
 That said, don’t rush into a purchase if you don’t have to, create a wish list and pounce when you see a deal!

 Regardless of where you are in your adventures, novice to expert, hopefully we were able to show you a new way to get your camping gear at a discount!
 If you’ve had some luck, let us know!
-Also, if you know of another awesome way to get good camping gear on the cheap, leave us a comment!
+Also, if you know of another awesome way to get discounted outdoor gear, leave us a comment!

 I was a scout, from Tiger Cub to Eagle.
 I’ve done the day camps, the weekend trips, and the high-adventure, week-long outings.
 I love any and all camping and I’m always looking for the next adventure with my family!